Children: Library Facility Access and Use Policy

 Distraction Concerns:

-• In support of its academic research mission, ASU Libraries selects library resources for the adult researcher and advanced student.
+• In support of its academic research mission, ASU Library selects library resources for the adult researcher and advanced student.
 The library maintains an environment conducive to study and research.
 Children can become bored or restless, and may either injure themselves, harm expensive library equipment, or distract library users and staff.

-Responsibilities of ASU Libraries Staff:
+Responsibilities of ASU Library Staff:

 1. If a child is with an adult but is not being actively supervised by the adult and is acting inappropriately (i.e. distracting other users, making noise, playing with library equipment), library staff will attempt to locate the adult and inform him/her that the child must be supervised.
 The staff member will give the adult the library handout on unattended children.